North Pole: The Ultimate Arctic Adventure

 Not included • International airfare

-• Laundry, bar, beverages and other personal charges unless specified
+• Laundry, bar, beverage and other personal charges unless specified

 • Voluntary gratuity at the end of the voyage for shipboard staff and crew

-• International airfare • Helicopter flying time in excess of that offered for the group • Passport and applicable visa expenses • Government arrival and departure taxes • Meals ashore, unless otherwise specified • Baggage, cancellation and medical travel insurance • Excess baggage charges • Laundry, bar, beverages and other personal charges unless specified • Phone and internet charges • Voluntary gratuity at the end of the voyage for shipboard staff and crew • Additional overnight accommodations • Ballooning at the North Pole
+• International airfare • Arrival and departure transfers in Oslo • Passport and visa expenses • Government arrival and departure taxes not mentioned above • Meals ashore unless otherwise specified • Baggage, cancellation, interruption and medical travel insurance - strongly recommended • Excess-baggage fees on international flights • Mandatory waterproof pants for Zodiac cruising, or any other gear not mentioned • Laundry, bar, beverage and other personal charges unless specified • Phone and Internet charges • Voluntary gratuity at the end of the voyage for shipboard staff and crew • Arrival and departure transfers in Helsinki • Hot air ballooning at the North Pole

 Gratuity • Gratuities are voluntary and can be given at the end of your cruise